+Then the secant line they span, $\ell(s,t)$, lies in the direction of $I$ and meets the hyperboloid \Brown{$Q$} in two real points.
+Thus, in this first case, our Schubert problem has two real solutions.
+(This is also an instance of the secant conjecture, which holds for this problem of four lines~\cite[\S4]{FRSC_Sec}.)

+In the second case, where the points $\gamma(s)$ and $\gamma(t)$ do not lie in the same interval, it is possible to have no real solutions.
+Consider the choice of points $\gamma(s)$ and $\gamma(t)$ as shown in Figure~\ref{F:not_monotone}, so that the secant line $\ell(s,t)$

+does not meet the quadric \Brown{$Q$}.
+By our previous analysis, there will be no real lines $m$ meeting these four secant lines, and therefore no real solutions $m\subset M$ to our Schubert problem.

-If the points $\gamma(s)$ and $\gamma(t)$ are chosen as in Figure~\ref{F:not_monotone}, so that the secant line $\ell(s,t)$ does not meet the quadric \Brown{$Q$}, then the solutions will not be real.
-Thus the positions of the points $\gamma(s),\gamma(t)$ relative to the other intervals of secancy affect whether or not the solutions are real.
+We conclude that the positions of the points $\gamma(s),\gamma(t)$ relative to the other intervals of secancy may affect whether or not the solutions are real.
 The schematic in Figure~\ref{F:schematic} illustrates the relative positions of the secancies along $\gamma$ (which is homeomorphic to the circle).

-The idea behind the Monotone Secant Conjecture is to attach to each interval the dimension of that part of the flag, 1 for $m$ and 2 for $M$, which it affects.
-Then the schematic on the left has labels $1,1,1,2,2$, reading clockwise, starting just past the point $s$, while the schematic on the right reads $1,1,2,1,2$.
-In the first, the labels increase monotonically, while in the second, they do not.
+The idea behind the monotone secant conjecture is to attach to each interval the dimension of that part of the flag which it affects.
+This is 1 for $m$ and 2 for $M$.
+The schematic on the left has labels $1,1,1,2,2$, reading clockwise, starting just past the point $s$, while that on the right reads $1,1,2,1,2$.
+The labels increase monotonically in the first and do not in the second.